 Keep it simple

 As well as avoiding bright colours, keeping decorations and furnishings simple is sure to attract more tenants than a rental property that is cluttered with bits and bobs.
 For inspiration on elegant and sleek looking properties, RWinvest has a range of beautifully decorated apartments to look at.
 If you’re curious, they decorate and are inspired by minimalist interior which is popular at the moment.
 Keeping decoration simple within a rental property also means that the tenants can add their own personal touch, from photographs to canvases.
 Remember, while you have invested in the property and it is ultimately yours, if you’re letting it out to tenants, the property should remain a neutral shade.
+A great way to make your rental property more appealing while not using any bright colors is by adding glass room dividers.
+They can help with preventing sound from radiating loudly throughout the place and also add a unique, functional element to the home.
 When decorating your rental, you shouldn’t consider personal taste or what you would prefer, instead consider what is best for the majority of people.